 - New South Wales

 Why taking on an apprentice is a great opportunity

-We know from State of the Nation that finding good staff is one of the big challenges Members face.
+We know from State of the Nation 2022 that finding and retaining staff is one of the big challenges that Members face.
 There’s a real shortage of qualified technicians out there.
 The apprentices of today are the qualified technicians of tomorrow.
 They’re our industry’s pipeline of talent.
 Yes, training an apprentice takes time, money and effort, but it’s an investment not just in the future of your business but in the future of our industry, too.

 Taking advantage of the support and incentives on offer from your relevant governments should make it that little bit easier to employ a new team member.